getsolus/eopkg/README.md

 Fork of the PiSi Package Manager, originally from Pardus Linux, and adapted/maintained during the lifetime of SolusOS, EvolveOS and Solus.

+The python3 port is now the main development branch.

 ## eopkg venv testing

 ### Prerequisites